albazrqa/crack_le/README.md

 # crack_le
-To run this experiment, install our customized version of Crackle package.
+To run this experiment, you should install our customized version of Crackle package.
 To this end, please do the following steps:
 ---
 - Download and extract (crackle-master_1.zip) file.
 - On Linux terminal, cd to crackle-master folder.